curityio/kubernetes-training/1-basic-tutorial/README.md

 - [First Configuration for the full Curity Identity Server](https://curity.io/resources/learn/first-config/)
 - [First Configuration for the Curity Token Handler](https://curity.io/resources/learn/token-handler-first-configuration/)

-In the Admin UI, use **Changes / Download** to save the configuration to the current folder in a file named `curity-config.xml`.
+In the Admin UI, use **Changes / Download** to save the configuration to the current folder in a file named `curity-config.xml`.\

-## Call HTTP Endpoints

 Expose the runtime pod's HTTP endpoint using port forwarding:

 ```bash